 In addition to these resources, below are some top tips to guide you when implementing legacy mentoring.
 These have been collated with help from the following organisations who have already implemented legacy mentors:

 - Mid Yorkshire Hospitals NHS Trust

-- Buckinghamshire Healthcare NHS Trust, Oxfordshire & Berkshire West ICS
+- Buckinghamshire Healthcare NHS Trust, Oxfordshire and Berkshire West Integrated Care System

 The resources have been reviewed by a Quality group with help from the following organisations: